huelemeier/heading-through-a-crowd/README.md

 ## Recreate skteched trajectory
 You can recreate your participant's (average) response per condition.
-The matlab skript loads in preprocessed data, redraws the stimulus scene, indicates true heading direction and plots the sketched trajectory.
+The matlab skript loads in preprocessed data from the R script, redraws the stimulus scene, indicates true heading direction and plots the sketched trajectory.
 Basic information about the id and the walker facing can be added.
 The script automatically saves each image.
 Note this process can take some time.
 Here is an example of how the images could look like:
 ![2_2_-90_trajectory_plot](https://user-images.githubusercontent.com/69513270/196374615-c023d0fc-a41b-4701-a6c9-e7f891252e06.jpg)